Parking-Master/Parking-Master-5.0/README.md

 - 6 New handcrafted cars
 - New multiplayer experience
 - Improved frontend/backend security
+- New!
+Game Clips: if you're logged in, you can rewatch all of your recent gameplay on the [Game Clips](https://5.parkingmaster.freeddns.org/clips.html) page

 ## How do I play it?
 You can play free at: